 Open shelving with toys placed in shallow baskets will make it so easy for your child to find something to explore.
 A well organized space not only invites your child to explore, but it makes clean up time an absolute breeze and it also encourages your child to respect their environment.

 Take some time to reflect on your play space.
 Is it close to where you spend most of your time during the day?
 Does your child have access to you while you go about your day or are you off in another room?
 Are your toys presented in a way that’s inviting, accessible and organized?
 Can you pop some toys in a basket or lay them out on the floor in a new way to capture their interest?
 Could you start a small toy rotation?
+Find more ideas in the Make Space for Creativity! blog post over at Redfin which I was able to collaborate on!

 If you’re feeling overwhelmed by the toys in your home, you might like to consider whether toy rotation would be a good fit for your family.
 I’ve prepared a free eBook with my 5 step process for getting started with toy rotation which you can download below!